Viktor286/rolling-docs/RollingDocs/4_Global_Tooling.md

 ## 1. Introduction

-This document lists common tools, commands, environment details, and conventions relevant to **all roles** working on the Space Travel Booking Platform within the RollingDocs framework.
+This document lists common tools, commands, environment details, and conventions relevant to **all roles** working on the Space Travel Booking Platform within the SGR framework.
 Specific roles may have additional tooling details or nuanced usage instructions documented in their respective `Roles/[RoleName]/Tooling.md` or `Roles/[RoleName]/Instructions.md` files.

 *(Refer to `1_Onboarding_Guide.md` for the overall workflow context and `3_Technical_Plan.md` for architectural context.)*